CALL FOR FREE CONSULTATION

 Although it is important to talk about the procedures and go over logistics issues, it is just as important to process the individual feelings of the family members.
 It is the duty of the clinician to make sure that each family member feels heard and understood.
 In other words, the therapist has the best interest of the family, not that of any particular member.
 By no means should any individual feel blamed for the presenting problem or that the counselor sides with a particular member of the family.
 The positive signs to look for to gauge a good family therapy session is that the therapist is empathetic, competent and instills enough hope in the family that it is worth scheduling subsequent sessions.

-San Jose Counseling with Dr. Invia Betjoseph
+Dr. Invia A. Betjoseph

-Dr. Invia A. Betjoseph is a licensed Marriage and Family Therapist, MFC 44618.
+Dr. Invia A. Betjoseph is a licensed Marriage & Family Therapist, MFC 44618.

-As a Psychotherapist, and a Certified Sex Addiction Therapist, he provides Psychotherapy, or Counseling and Sex Addiction Treatment for Sexual Addiction and Pornography or Porn Addiction.
+As a psychotherapist, a Certified Sex Addiction Therapist (CSAT), and a Certified Partner Trauma Therapist (CPTT), he provides Psychotherapy, Counseling, and Sex Addiction Treatment for Sexual Addiction and Pornography or Porn Addiction.

 linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram